ddot727/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?

+_it()_ is used to define a specific test while _describe()_ is used to group tests together to make it easier to read the results.
+You can nest _it()_ globals inside _describe()_ globals.

 2. What is the point of `Test Driven Development`?
 What do you think about this approach?

+_TDD_ is used to have some expectations of what your code is going to do before you write it.
+It helps the developers confirm that their code does what it's supposed to and helps catch edge cases.

+I think it is pretty good practice but it should definitely be used more in larger applications and teams.

 3. Mention three types of automated tests.

+   _Unit Testing_

+**Integration Testing**

+**_Regression Testing_**

 ## Project Set Up